mcworkaholic/IS443-Bike-Database/README.md

 3. Change credentials in "sample.env" to reflect those for your database connection and rename the file to ".env"

+4. Change the path to your oracle instant client in __init__.py

-4.  run script.sql in SQL developer to create the database
+5.  run script.sql in SQL developer to create the database

-5. If still in "your-project-folder" via terminal, type (make sure to change the path):
+6. If still in "your-project-folder" via terminal, type (make sure to change the path):

     ```sh
     pip install -r path/to/requirements.txt --upgrade
     ```

-6. Run main.py via terminal or your editor and navigate to your/ip/login to test
+7. Run main.py via terminal or your editor and navigate to your/ip/login to test

     ```sh
     python main.py